WorksHub/sampler/README.md

 # sampler

 This is a SAMPLE Repo.
 Get it?
 SAMPLER.

-Nothing to see here, move along.
+There’s gonna be some content here shortly…